sap-tutorials/Tutorials/tutorials/btp-app-cap-roles/btp-app-cap-roles.md

 ## Prerequisites
  - For this tutorial, you have two options:
-     - Start from this page following the instructions in **Step 16: Start from an example branch** of [Prepare Your Development Environment for CAP](btp-app-prepare-dev-environment-cap) to checkout the [`launchpage`](btp-app-launchpage) branch and continue with the following steps in this tutorial.
+  - Before you start with this tutorial, follow the instructions in **Step 16: Start from an example branch** of [Prepare Your Development Environment for CAP](btp-app-prepare-dev-environment-cap) to checkout the [`launchpage`](btp-app-launchpage) branch.
     - Complete the previous tutorial [Use a Local Launch Page](btp-app-launchpage) with all its prerequisites.